JaehaKim97/dgcnn.pytorch/README.md

 ### Run the evaluation script after training finished:

 You can visualize results with `--visualize` option.
-Note that whole evaluation process stops until you close 'Figure' window of matplot.
+Note that whole evaluation process will stop until you close 'Figure' window of matplot.
 Therfore, I recommend you to not use `--visualize` option when you want to get full evaluation results.

 - 1024 points